AmirKh20/ArchLVM/README.md

 ****** The steps you should take **********

-1-After you get into arch live boot, Enter these commands:
+1- After you get into arch live boot, you should connect to internet to download the scripts.

+if you want to connect to a wifi, in the coammand line type 'wifi-menu' and hit enter.

+check your ip and connection with 'ip a', and if you didnt have one, enter 'dhcpcd'

+2-After you successfully connected to internet, Enter these commands:

 	pacman -Sy